Isochronic Singapore: Hawker Centre Accessibility Index

 Take Two: Hawker Centre Accessibility Index

-Whilst it is definitely not as representative as job locations as a point of departure and suffers from a hint of reflexivity, but for a toy index like this, this would suffice.
+Whilst it is definitely not as representative as job locations as a measure of accessibility and suffers from a hint of reflexivity, but for a toy index like this, this would suffice.
 It also helps that there is a dense concentration of hawker centres located in the downtown core of Singapore (near the southern tip of the island) which weights our index towards the city core as well.

 Do check out this analysis of the Downtown Line failure where we utilise this toy index to calculate the reach of the failure’s effects.
 Or this other analysis where we introduce hypothetical line failures to Singapore’s land transport system.